-Slifer House Museum is a beautiful Italianate mansion that recalls the Victorian era and turn of the century.
+Slifer House is a beautiful Italianate mansion that recalls the Victorian era and turn of the century.

 A Unique History